-Haptik integrates with Zendesk to enable AI-driven Customer Support
+Haptik integrates with Zendesk to enable AI-driven customer support

 - Simple two-step integration, resulting in faster time to value - no technical skills required

-- Save human resources for high-value customer interactions, driving up CSAT & NPS
+- Save your human resources for high-value customer interactions, driving up CSAT & NPS

-MUMBAI, India, March 8, 2021 /PRNewswire/ -- Jio Haptik Technologies Limited, one of the world's largest Conversational AI companies and a subsidiary of Reliance Jio Platforms, today announced a strategic collaboration with Zendesk, Inc., to help businesses transform customer experience and combine AI-driven automation with human-powered empathy.
+NEW YORK, March 8, 2021 /PRNewswire/ -- Jio Haptik Technologies Limited, one of the world's largest conversational AI companies and a subsidiary of Reliance Jio Platforms, today announced a strategic collaboration with Zendesk, Inc., to help businesses transform customer experience and combine AI-driven automation with human-powered empathy.

 With this integration, Haptik can act as the frontline of customer service to automate answering routine queries and improve first-response time for businesses that use Zendesk.
 Haptik-Zendesk integration offers uninterrupted end-user experience by: